Andre's Mother

 Andre's Mother is a 1990 American made-for-television drama film written by Terrence McNally, adapted from his 1988 stage play, directed by Deborah Reinisch and starring Richard Thomas, Sada Thompson, and Sylvia Sidney.
 It was broadcast on the PBS television program American Playhouse on March 7, 1990.

 Plot

 The play is set at the Manhattan memorial service for Andre Gerard, who died of AIDS and was buried in Dallas several weeks earlier.
 Andre's mother Katharine cannot come to terms with his death or share her grief with Cal, Andre's lover.
 Her rage is directed not only at Cal and her own mother, who was less judgmental of her grandson's life, but at Andre himself as well.
+The play ends in Central Park with the mourners releasing white balloons as a symbol of letting go.
+Cal and Katherine end up in the park alone, still struggling with each other and their memories of Andre.